MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportRule.md

 In on-premises Exchange, this exception is only available on Mailbox servers.

-This exception inspects messages where an attachment is an executable file.
-The system inspects the file's properties rather than relying on the file's extension.
-To understand better this condition/exception, see [Use mail flow rules to inspect message attachments in Exchange Online](/exchange/security-and-compliance/mail-flow-rules/inspect-message-attachments).
+The ExceptIfAttachmentHasExecutableContent parameter specifies an exception that inspects messages where an attachment is an executable file.
 Valid values are:

 - $true: Look for executable content in message attachments.
 - $false: Don't look for executable content in message attachments.

+The system inspects the file properties rather than relying on the file extension.
+For more information, see [Supported executable file types for mail flow rule inspection](https://learn.microsoft.com/exchange/security-and-compliance/mail-flow-rules/inspect-message-attachments#supported-executable-file-types-for-mail-flow-rule-inspection).

 ```yaml
 Type: Boolean